 In this example, the DFDL schema is written in UTF-8, so any literal strings contained in it, and particularly string literals found in its representation property bindings in the format annotations, are expressed in UTF-8.

-However, these strings are being used to describe features of text data that are commonly in other character sets.
+However, these strings are being used to describe features of text data that are commonly in other character set encodings.
 For example, we may have EBCDIC data that is comma separated.
-A comma in EBCDIC does not have the same character code as a Unicode comma.
+A comma in EBCDIC has a single-byte code unit of 0x6B in the data, the numeric value of which does not correspond to the Unicode character code for comma which is U+002C.
 However, when we indicate that an item is "," (comma) separated and we specify this using a string literal along with specifying the 'encoding' property to be 'ebcdic-cp-us' then this means that the data are separated by EBCDIC commas regardless of what character set encoding is used to write the DFDL Schema.

 <?xml version=”1.0” encoding=”UTF-8”>